The Hotelier

 The Hotelier is an American indie rock band from Worcester, Massachusetts, currently signed with Dreams of Field Recordings.
 The band's second album, Home, Like Noplace Is There, has been featured on Spin's "The 101 Best Albums of the 2010s" list and is considered an "essential emo album" by AltPress.
 The group has performed at the Pirate Satellite Festival, the Pitchfork Music Festival, and the Primavera Sound festival.

 History

 Early years and It Never Goes Out (2009–2014)

 The Hotelier formed in June 2009 when lead singer Christian Holden met Chris Hoffman, Zack Shaw, and Sam Frederick while attending high school in Dudley, Massachusetts.

 In 2009, the band released their first EP, titled We Are All Alone, which received little success outside of Massachusetts.
-At the end of the year, the band released Two Song Demo.
+In 2010, the band released Two Song Demo.
 In 2011, the band released their first album, titled It Never Goes Out, receiving some attention.

 Originally named The Hotel Year, the band changed its name because they did not think the name was particularly good, and there was a band called My Hotel Year which they did not want to be confused with.